firavoyage/blogging/djhs.md

 - chinese `121`
   - writing 会心之乐
 - math `145`
-  - some confusing bad problems killed my classmates
+  - some confusing badly given problems killed my classmates
   - 23 24(3) skipped at first and done at the end of the day
   - 25(3) worth 5 points. $1:2$ but i guessed $\frac{\sqrt{5}-1}{2}$
 - english `136`